x-vin/covidcures/docs/src/homeopathic.md

 The esteemed homeopath [Dr. Pratik Bannerji, of Prasanta Bannerji Homeopathic Research Foundation (PBHRF), Kolkatta][35], has stated that they use [Thuja 200 as a very effective remedy for Covid-19.][36]

 ### Protocol and treatment approach:
-**Thuja 200** for 5 days, 1 dose or pill at night;
+   - **Thuja 200** for 5 days, 1 dose or pill at night;
-the regimen is to be started 1 day prior to the vaccination
+the regimen is to be started 1 day prior to the vaccination.

-**Merc sol** 30 for 5 days, 2 doses or pills daily following vaccination
+   - **Merc sol** 30 for 5 days, 2 doses or pills daily following vaccination.

 ### Typical duration of treatment:
-6 days, commencing on the day before the vaccination
+6 days, commencing on the day before the vaccination.

 ### Outcome:
-Homeopaths claim that this protocol would remedy the vastly underreported toxicity of the Covid-19 vaccines
+Homeopaths claim that this protocol would remedy the vastly underreported toxicity of the Covid-19 vaccines.

 ### Significant side effects:
-None known or reported
+None known or reported.

 ### Recommended quantity for stocking:
 To be bought and stocked to begin dosing on the day before vaccination.

 ### Price:
-Inexpensive
+Inexpensive.

 ### Suggested suppliers:
-Local homeopathic stores and online stores
+Local homeopathic stores and online stores.

 ### Further references:
-Anecdotal evidence, after consultation with homeopaths
+Anecdotal evidence, after consultation with homeopaths.